MFC-1040, Apaxen’s lead compound

 Apaxen’s lead compound, MFC-1040, is a novel, first-in-class, orally bioavailable, highly potent and selective small molecule inhibitor of NLRP3 Inflammasome activation.
 It interferes with the binding of intracellular MIF (Macrophage migration Inhibitory Factor) to NLRP3 units, which is required for interaction with cytoskeleton protein Vimentin and for the construction of active NLRP3 inflammasomes.

 As a first step towards treatment of the many inflammatory and auto-immune diseases that depend on NLRP3 inflammasome activation, MFC-1040 is being developed for the acute treatment of Gout flares and for chronic treatment of pulmonary arterial hypertension (PAH).

-MFC-1040 is being developed for the treatment of pulmonary arterial hypertension (PAH) and shown robust in vivo efficacy in multiple rodent models of the disease (J. Med.
+MFC-1040 has shown robust in vivo efficacy in multiple rodent models of PAH (J. Med.
 Chem.
-2018, 61, 2725-2736), namely monocrotaline (MCT), Sugen/chronic hypoxia (SuHx) and Bleomycine (BLM), both as monotherapy and/or as a combination with other PAH commercialized drugs.
-These in vivo preclinical models of pulmonary hypertension cover a large spectrum of the human PAH in terms of etiology and etiopathogeny.
-MFC-1040 has also shown efficacy in an animal model of idiopathic pulmonary fibrosis (Int.
+2018, 61, 2725-2736), namely monocrotaline (MCT), Sugen/chronic hypoxia (SuHx) and Bleomycin (BLM) (Int.
 J. Mol.
 Sci.
-2018, 19, 4105).
+2018, 19, 4105) both as monotherapy and/or as a combination with other PAH commercialized drugs.